 Wait, Is this the Same Company?

 Two days later when the second person arrived, he was in a white pick-up truck.
 The truck had a partial wrap.
 It wasn’t the greatest, but the name of the business and contact information was legible.
+Was it was an example of branded vehicle graphics.

 Curious, I went to the company’s website.
 On their landing page, I found a decent logo, branded colors, tagline, and a call to action.
 From there I viewed the organizations Facebook page.
 Scrolling through photos, I found other company vehicles that didn’t match either of the two I had seen.
+They weren’t branded vehicle graphics.

 What I saw was the lack of a marketing plan for the businesses fleet vehicle.
 They were all over the map, but how does this happen?